janamejaya/ACDC/README.md

 The entire workflow in ACDC can be split into the following steps
 1. step0 - First mask low complexity regions of each protein sequence in dataset with "segmasker" in the NCBI Blast suite.

 2. step1 - Generate scripts for generating pair alignments of each sequence with every sequence in the dataset.
-Run these scripts to generate the pair alignments.
+Run these scripts to generate the actual pair alignments.

 3. step2 -